Unity-Technologies/Unity-Robotics-Hub/tutorials/pick_and_place/3_naive.md

 ---

-## ROS-Unity Communication
+## ROS–Unity Communication

 1. The ROS side is now ready to interface with Unity!
 Open a new terminal window and navigate to your catkin workspace.
-Follow the steps in the [ROS-Unity Integration Setup](../ros_unity_integration/setup.md) to start ROS Core, set ROS params, and start the server endpoint in the first terminal window.
+Follow the steps in the [ROS–Unity Integration Setup](../ros_unity_integration/setup.md) to start ROS Core, set ROS params, and start the server endpoint in the first terminal window.

 2. Open a new terminal window in your ROS workspace and start the Mover Service node.